 Greg Hands, MP for Chelsea and Fulham

 Developed a strong interest in Eastern Europe since 1984, formerly a banker, elected MP in 2010.
-Served as Chief Secretary to the Treasury until 2016, now Minister of State for International Trade, serving as number two to the Secretary of State, Liam Fox.
+Served as Chief Secretary to the Treasury until 2016, then as Minister of State for International Trade, serving as number two to the Secretary of State, Liam Fox, until 2018.

 Peter Jamieson MA RIBA – Chairman and Projects Coordinator